 The Twitter feed moves so quickly that it can be easy to miss a specific tweet, especially if you’re in a different time zone.
 For that reason, I’d recommend sharing your new blog post onto Twitter several times over the next few days.
 Social media scheduling programs work great for this.
 You can also use scheduling programs to schedule your post to be shared again in 3 or 6 months, allowing you to constantly circulate your older content.

-5. Do a Facebook Live about your blog post topic.
+5. Do a Facebook Live or Instagram Live about your blog post topic.

-Facebook Live is quickly becoming a “thing.”
+Live video is totally a “thing.”
 Have you hopped on le bandwagon yet?
-It is a video platform, where you can record yourself speaking live while your audience leaves comments as you’re talking.
+Facebook and Instagram offer platforms where you can record yourself speaking live while your audience leaves comments as you’re talking.
 It’s a pretty awesome and fun way to connect with all of the bloggers and online peeps you’ve — until now — only seen in photos.

-The neat thing about Facebook Live is that it gives you a different medium to share your content.
+The neat thing about livestreaming is that it gives you a different medium to share your content.
 Some people dig reading blog posts.
 Others would prefer to watch them.
-So, after you publish your post, try doing a Facebook Live video about your post’s topic.
+So, after you publish your post, try doing a live video about your post’s topic.
 You already wrote the post, so your “script” is finished!
-Obviously, I don’t recommend just reading your post word for word, but share the main points of it on Facebook Live and get people hyped to read the full post on your blog.
+Obviously, I don’t recommend just reading your post word for word, but share the main points of it and get people hyped to read the full post on your blog.
 This is an excellent way to repurpose older content, too.